ramyanagarajan22/juno-pm/02-strategy/decision-matrix.md

 ## The decision

-Deciding whether to build an in-house triage tool, leverage off-the-shelf LLM APIs with RAG, or fine-tune a custom model to automate incoming request triage across Slack, Asana, and support channels.
+Deciding whether to build an in-house registration agent, leverage off-the-shelf LLM APIs with RAG, or fine-tune a custom model to answer attendee questions and guide session bookings for Connect 2026.

 ## Options scored